-For safety reasons, carry out any adjustments when the vehicle is not being driven.
+For safety reasons, carry out any adjustments when the vehicle is not being driven leg, a pet, gravel, cloth, toys, etc.).

 The configuration of the two-seat bench with the small seatback B pulled down, does not allow the central seat to be used as it would be impossible to buckle the seat belt (belt buckles inaccessible).